tektutor/git-us-june2023-batch1/Day1/README.md

 core.logallrefupdates=true
 </pre>

-## Staging a file and committing it into the local Git repo
+## ⛹️ Lab - Staging a file and committing it into the local Git repo
 ```
 cd ~
 cd git-demo